All Episodes

 They are getting exactly what they wanted by not passing a budget.

-Boehner said they did no appropriations bills, and they dumped this mess in our lap.
+Boehner said they did no appropriations bills and they dumped this mess in our lap.

-Says I want the continuing resolution through September 30th finished as soon as possible.
+He says, I want the continuing resolution through September 30th finished as soon as possible.

-That's gonna mean real cuts.
+That's going to mean real cuts.

 And that budget is what Obama has submitted.